Dresden Armoury: History

 The oldest weapons collection in Dresden, the City Armoury (Städtische Harnischkammer) was founded in 1409, containing the weapons used by the citizens to defend the city.
 It existed until the 17th century when it became obsolete.
 Besides this, two further armouries were established shortly after.
 One was the Ducal Armoury (Herzogliche Harnischkammer), founded after Duke Albert was granted an independent dukedom in 1485.
 Housed in Dresden Castle, it contained the personal weapons of the ruling House of Wettin.
 Furthermore, Prince Elector Augustus founded the Arsenal of the Saxon State (Kurfürstliches Landeszeughaus) containing Saxony's weapons of war, such as cannons.

 The Ducal Armoury (Herzogliche Harnischkammer) is the direct predecessor of today’s Rüstkammer.
 It was founded after Albert III, Duke of Saxony, ("Albert the Bold") established Meissen as the centre of Albertine Saxony and named himself Margrave of Meissen in 1485.
 A continuous growth in the collection of parade weapons occurred during the reign of his son, George, Duke of Saxony ("George the Bearded"), who named Dresden the capital of his realm.
 After George's grandson, Duke Maurice, gained the title of Saxon prince elector in 1547, the Ducal Armory was renamed Electoral Armory (Kurfürstliche Rüstkammer) and thus gained electoral status.
 It was located on the ground floor of the Hausmannsturm, the tower of Dresden Castle.

 Prince Elector Augustus initiated the museum era of the armoury by taking an inventory of the electoral holdings.
 The inventory of 1567 mentions several buildings with holdings of the armoury, listing more than 1,500 weapons.
 Much of the armoury was displayed on carved wooden horses.
-The amory moved into the newly established Stable Building ("Stallgebäude", today’s Johanneum) in 1591, where it remained until 1722.
+The armoury moved into the newly-established Stable Building ("Stallgebäude", today’s Johanneum) in 1591, where it remained until 1722.